Here are critical points of the new guidelines: Visa + travel insurance are now accepted for entry.

 The World Health Organization outlines these basic practices to keep yourself and your loved ones safe:

-Avoid travelling if you have a fever and cough.
-If you have fever, cough, and difficulty breathing, alert health care services and share with them your recent travel history.
+Avoid traveling if you have a fever and cough.
+If you have a fever, cough, and difficulty breathing, alert health-care services and share with them your recent travel history.

 Maintain social distancing.
-Stay a metre or more away from others, especially those who are sneezing or coughing, or have fever.
+Stay a meter or more away from others, especially those who are sneezing or coughing, or have a fever.

 Wash your hands regularly with soap and running water.
-You can also use an alcohol-based hand-sanitizer to spray your hands as often as you like.
+You can also use an alcohol-based hand sanitizer to spray your hands frequently.

 Cover your mouth and nose with tissue when you cough or sneeze.
 Dispose of dirty tissues immediately and wash your hands after coughing or sneezing.

 Avoid contact with live animals.
 Wash your hands with soap and water if you touch live animals or animal products in markets.